 48. After ten minutes, Jason drove through the cul-de-sac, past the house, and then turned right onto Torquay Drive.
 He parked at the side of the house where he couldn’t see the front door.
 He did this because he didn’t want to appear to be the meddling boyfriend.
 Really?
 How does this make any sense at all to anyone?
 He missed two opportunities to pull into the driveway and go to the front door to check on Lindsay.

 [The killers had already fled out back after Jason and Co spotted them at the front door.
 If Jason was involved he had no reason to remain in his vehicle for any reason or park in different spots.
 It is ridiculous to focus so much time on where Jason parked when it has no relevance to anything and it’s all been fabricated anyway.
 The killers were already long gone when Jason was driving through the cul-de-sac then he parked on Torquay.
 As depicted on Dateline Jason turned onto Desousa, saw the couple and assumed the showing was just getting started so drove through the cul-de-sac, then turned right onto Torquay and parked his vehicle in the indented spot by the side of the house.
 That is where he waited for over 10 minutes.
-He did not park in two different spots.
+He did not park in two different spots and even if he did, it’s of no relevance as the killers were long gone already.
 Jason had no reason to go check on Lindsay when he arrived at 5:45 pm.
 The killer’s had already fled by the time Jason got turned around in the cul-de-sac.
 If Jason was involved what would the reason be for Jason to sit there in his vehicle until 6:05 pm?
 The C.F. are just creating clutter to confuse.
 None of this noise is even relevant or true.]

 “Zailo and his friend had arranged to meet Buziak at the Gordon Head house.
 When they drove up at 5:45 p.m., Zailo said he didn’t want to appear like a “meddling boyfriend,” so drove around the corner and waited.”